codeuino/website-www.codeuino.org/README.md

  2. Move to the project directory.
  3. `git checkout development`
  4. `npm install`
+ 5. `npm run build`
+ 6. `npm start`
- 5. Open `localhost:3000` to view the website on your local browser.
+ 7. Open `localhost:5000` to view the website on your local browser.

 ## File Structure